The-going/evlproject/content/dovetail/altsched.md

 "#handle_pipelined_syscall" >}}) should return zero if it wants Dovetail to propagate an unhandled system call down the pipeline at each of the two possible steps, non-zero if the request was handled.
-Branching to the in-band user mode exit code ensures that any pending (in-band) signal is delivered to the current task and rescheduling opportunities are taken when (in-band) kernel preemption is enabled.
+Branching to the in-band user mode exit code ensures any pending (in-band) signal is delivered to the current task and rescheduling opportunities are taken when (in-band) kernel preemption is enabled.